cbcrg/tcoffee/docs/tcoffee_faq.rst

 - 4.02: **-mode=dna** is still available but not any more needed or supported.
 Use **-type=protein or dna** if you need to force things
 - 3.28: corrected a bug that prevents short sequences from being correctly aligned
 - Use of @ as a separator when specifying methods parameters
 - The most notable modifications have to do with the structure of the input.
 From version 2.20, all files must be tagged to indicate their nature (A: alignment, S: Sequence, L: Library...).
-We are becoming stricter, but that's for your own good...
+We are becoming stricter, but that's for your own good.
 Another important modification has to do with the flag -matrix: it now controls the matrix being used for the computation